stormqloud/kazoo-tgbbok/fax.md

  This option is discouraged.

 ### Option 2:
- *  Use Postfix to send inbound smtp traffic to kazoo and outboudn traffic outbound.
+ *  Use Postfix to send inbound smtp traffic to kazoo and outbound traffic outbound.

 This is Postgres answering the SMTP TCP port 25 in a default Linux setup.
 IE your Kazoo server